A Systematic Analysis of the Impact of Persona Steering on LLM Capabilities: Related Work

-\paragraph{Persona Effects on Model Behavior} Recent work highlights that persona conditioning interacts with instruction-tuning and alignment objectives: personas can increase compliance and socially appropriate behavior while introducing trade-offs in reasoning or factual consistency \citep{DBLP:journals/corr/abs-2402-01765,DBLP:conf/emnlp/DeshpandeMRKN23}.
-Studies have shown that different persona configurations can lead to systematic biases in model outputs, affecting both the content and style of responses.
-This motivates going beyond prompt-level personas toward controlled interventions that isolate causal effects, especially when evaluating capability rather than style.
-In this context, NPTI complements earlier persona and personalization approaches \citep{DBLP:conf/emnlp/LesterAC21} by providing a stable, neuron-level mechanism for trait induction, enabling rigorous tests of whether induced personality modulates cognitive subsystems (e.g., instruction following vs.\ reasoning) in ways comparable to human trait-cognition theories.
-Our work extends this line by systematically mapping persona effects across cognitive domains, model architectures, and parameter scales, providing the first comprehensive analysis grounded in cognitive science theory.
+\paragraph{Persona Effects on Model Behavior} Recent work shows persona conditioning interacts with instruction-tuning: personas can increase compliance and social appropriateness but may trade off with reasoning or factual consistency \citep{DBLP:journals/corr/abs-2402-01765,DBLP:conf/emnlp/DeshpandeMRKN23}.
+Different persona settings bias both content and style.
+This motivates moving beyond prompt-level personas to controlled interventions for causal analysis.
+NPTI \citep{DBLP:conf/emnlp/LesterAC21} provides a neuron-level mechanism for trait induction, enabling rigorous tests of whether induced personality modulates cognitive subsystems.
+Our work systematically maps persona effects across domains, architectures, and scales, grounded in cognitive science theory.
+Additionally, the interplay between persona traits and task complexity underscores the need for adaptive strategies, such as dynamic persona routing, to optimize performance across diverse scenarios.